palantir/foundry-platform-python/README.md

 experience.
 See [Static Type Analysis](#static-types) below for more information.

 ### HTTP exceptions
 When an HTTP error status is returned, a `PalantirRPCException` is thrown.
-All HTTP error exception classes inherit from `ApiException`.

 ```python
 from foundry import PalantirRPCException